-Effective as of March 13, 2023, we entered into the SPA with an accredited institutional investor, pursuant to which we agreed to sell, and the investor agreed to purchase the March 2023 Senior Convertible Note with a face value principal of \$11.1 million.
-We issued the March 2023 Senior Convertible Note on March 21, 2023 pursuant to the SPA.
+Effective as of March 13, 2023, we entered into a Securities Purchase Agreement (the "Note SPA") with an accredited institutional investor, pursuant to which we agreed to sell, and the investor agreed to purchase the March 2023 Senior Convertible Note with a face value principal of \$11.1 million.
+We issued the March 2023 Senior Convertible Note on March 2023 pursuant to the Note SPA.
 The March 2023 Senior Convertible Note proceeds were \$9.925 million after deducting a \$1.186 million lender fee and offering costs.